A revered abbot who once helped AIDS patients is now at the center of Thailand's latest monastic scandal.

 Religions: a well-oiled business plan

-Whether we're talking about Catholicism, Islam, or even Buddhism, the logic is often the same: money circulates, and lots of it!
+Whether we talk about Catholicism, Islam or even Buddhism, the logic is often the same: money circulates, and a lot!

-Behind the spiritual discourse hides an organization that operates like a real business.
+Behind the spiritual discourse lies an organization that functions like a real business.

-The faithful give, the institutions collect, and where there are large sums, covetousness is never far away.
+The faithful give, institutions cash, and where there are large sums, greed is never far away.

-The financial scandals that regularly erupt in various religions are proof of this: money attracts profiteers, and disputes over the sharing of profits are never far away.
+The financial scandals that regularly erupt in different religions are proof: money attracts profiteers, and disputes over profit sharing are never far away.

 In Thailand, the paradox is striking.

-For years, certain abuses have been tolerated, ignored, as if no one wanted to see.
+For years, certain abuses were tolerated, ignored, as if no one wanted to see.

-Then, suddenly, cases come to light: monks are discovered caught up in corruption or fraud scandals, after decades of silence.
+Then, suddenly, affairs come to light: monks are found to be caught up in corruption or fraud scandals, after decades of silence.

-Temples, which should above all be places of meditation and contemplation, sometimes display their donation boxes as a priority, clearly visible.
+Temples, which should be places of meditation and contemplation above all, sometimes display their donation boxes prominently.

-Religion, which is supposed to guide souls, then becomes a market.
+Religion, supposed to guide souls, becomes a market.

 And when spirituality turns into commerce, it is the faith of the faithful that is ultimately betrayed.

-Nothing more to say, Gaspard, you have summed up very well the situation and the status of certain Thai Buddhist monks...
+Nothing more to say, Gaspard, you have summarized the situation and status of certain Thai Buddhist monks very well…

-All that remains is to unfurl large advertising banners at the entrance to certain temples run by this category of "capitalist" monks: "DO YOU WANT TO BECOME RICH?
-BECOME A MONK HERE"!!!
+All that's left to do is to unfurl large advertising banners at the entrance of certain temples run by this category of 'capitalist' monks: 'DO YOU WANT TO BECOME RICH?
+BECOME A MONK HERE' !!!

-A long time ago, I took the initiative to go and see this famous temple and I discovered with amazement a veritable human circus which staged the agony of poor unfortunates suffering from AIDS to collect money.
+A long time ago, I took the initiative to go see that famous temple and I discovered with astonishment a real human circus that staged the agony of poor people suffering from AIDS to collect money.

-There were buses arriving with crowds of curious people who came to be frightened by the death of all these dying people.
+There were buses that unloaded with a crowd of curious people who came to be frightened by the death of all these dying people.

-The visit ended with the obligatory visit to pay one's contribution.
+The visit ended with the obligatory passage to pay one's obol.

-No monks to accompany all these dying people who were finishing their last days photographed by curious onlookers who had little regard for human suffering.
+No monk to accompany all these dying people who ended their last days photographed by curious people unconcerned about human suffering.

-It took more than 20 years (if not 30 years) for this filthy human circus to be denounced by the media.
+It took more than 20 years (if not 30 years) for this vile human circus to be denounced by the media.

-That's Thailand too, like the other day I saw a person who lost his whole house, but he saved his TV and he also had a big smile, so the TV must be more important than the house.
+This is also Thailand, like the other day, I saw a person who lost their entire house, but they saved their TV and they also had a big smile, so the TV must be more important than the house.

-Finally, it is mainly that it is diverted, finally the money is sometimes diverted from him.
+Finally, it's mainly that it's misused, finally the cash is sometimes misused.

 And the religious wars?

-And that one day I will even go there to make a donation, because around me I have lost loved ones to this disease, but what a show, I find it god that some people use a religion and people's misery to enrich themselves.
+And even one day, I'll go there to make a donation, because around me, I've lost loved ones to this disease, but what a staging, I find it at the god that some people use a religion and the misery of people to get rich.